jvanbruegge/binder_datatypes/README.md

 Most of our examples and case studies consist of three distinct types of theories:

 (1) Those introducing the relevant binding-aware datatypes, usually via our `binding_datatype` command described in Sect.
 9 and App.
-G.1. and proving basic properties about them.
+G.1. and proving and customizing basic properties about them (such as properties of substitution and swapping).
 In particular, we have:
    * theory thys/Untyped_Lambda_Calculus/LC.thy dedicated to (the definition and customization of) the datatype of lambda-terms described in Sect.
 2 and App.
 D.1;
-   * theory thys/Pi_Calculus/Pi.thy dedicated to the datatype of Pi-calculus processes described in Sect.
+   * theory thys/Pi_Calculus/Pi.thy dedicated to the datatype of pi-calculus processes described in Sect.
 7.1 and App.
 D.3;
    * theory thys/POPLmark/SystemFSub_Types dedicated to the datatype of System-F-with-subtyping types described in Sect.
 7.2;
    * theory thys/Infinitary_FOL/InfFmla.thy dedicated to the datatype of infinitary FOL formulas described in Sect.
 8.1 and App.
 D.4;
    * theory thys/Infinitary_Lambda_Calculus/ILC.thy dedicated to the datatype of infinitary lambda-terms described in Sect.
 8.3 and App.
 D.2.